cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/09-challenge.md

 {.question}

 Based on these particles, consider:
  * Which trigger or triggers would be useful to make sure your signal events are represented in the dataset?
  * Which objects should you require in each event?
+ * What kinematic criteria might you requier for each object? (momentum, angular regions, etc)
- * What quality criteria might you require for each object?
+ * What quality criteria might you require for each object? (identification, isolation)
  * Are there any correlations between your objects that you might exploit?

 > ## Background